chicagolandmesh/chicagolandmesh.org/docs/guides/reticulum/index.md

 # Reticulum

-This section is reserved for Reticulum-specific guides, resources, and discovery tools.
+This section contains documentation that is specific to Reticulum hardware, instructions, and tools.

 <div class="grid cards" markdown>